-A few decades ago, when Wang Mang, Liu Xiu, and other uprising armies were fighting against each other, Xiongnu and other nomadic regimes took over some places in the west part of China.
+A few decades ago, when Wang Mang, Liu Xiu, and other uprising armies were fighting against each other, Xiongnu and other nomadic regimes took over some places in the western part of China.

-After his son, Liu Zhuang inherited the throne, an extraordinary diplomatic named Ban Chao, and a great general, together, persuaded or defeated most of those nomadic regimes and made them comply with the Han Empire again.
+After his son, Liu Zhuang, inherited the throne, an extraordinary diplomat named Ban Chao and a great general persuaded or defeated most nomadic regimes and made them comply with the Han Empire again.

-Gradually, Han recovered reign to those lost lands, and reset government agency there.
+Gradually, Han recovered reign to those lost lands and reset government agencies there.

-Geng Gong was a general, together with hundreds of soldiers, garrisoning a military site of this region, which was also a very important strategic passage.
+Geng Gong was a general with hundreds of soldiers, garrisoning a military site in this region, which was also a significant strategic passage.

 Attack and Enclose of Xiongnu

-In the year 75, when Xiongnu was attacking a kingdom named Jushi that had already complied with Han, Geng Gong sent an army consisted of three-hundred soldiers to assist them.
+In the year 75, when Xiongnu was attacking a kingdom named Jushi that had already complied with Han, Geng Gong sent an army of three hundred soldiers to assist them.

-However, this time, Xiongnu organized over 200,00 cavalrymen to Jushi, and easily defeated their army and killed Jushi’s king.
+However, this time, Xiongnu organized over 200,00 cavalrymen to Jushi, easily defeated their army, and killed Jushi’s king.

-After having ambushed and perished the troop that was sent by Geng Gong, Xiongnu enclosed the site that Geng Gong was garrisoned.
+After having ambushed and perished the troop that Geng Gong sent, Xiongnu enclosed the site where Geng Gong was garrisoned.

-Geng Gong applied poison on arrows, but he told the Xiongnu soldiers that Han’s arrows had magic, and whoever got shot by these magical arrows would be suffered severe pain that was worse than death.
+Geng Gong applied poison to arrows, but he told the Xiongnu soldiers that Han’s arrows had magic and that whoever got shot by these magical arrows would suffer severe pain worse than death.

 Inlaying Gold and Silver Bronze Crossbow (Nu Ji) of the Han Dynasty — Nanjing Museum (Photo by Dongmaiying)

-That night, Geng Gong led all of his hundreds of soldiers raided the Xiongnu’s base and achieved big success.
+That night, Geng Gong led hundreds of soldiers to raid the Xiongnu’s base, achieving considerable success.
 The commander of the Xiongnu then led his army left in a hurry.

 But Geng Gong knew that they would come back soon.